-On January 26, 2023, the Company entered into a \$150 million accelerated share repurchase ("2023 ASR") and received 2.1 million shares of the Company common stock at inception of the 2023 ASR, which represented approximately 80% of the expected total shares under the 2023 ASR.
-The settlement of the ASR agreement was completed in two separate transactions on April 26, 2023 and May 4, 2023, where the Company received an additional 0.30 million and 0.31 million shares respectively, determined using the volume-weighted average price of the Company's common stock during the term of the 2023 ASR.
+On August 15, 2023, the Company entered into a \$125 million accelerated share repurchase ("August 2023 ASR") and received 2.3 million shares of the Common stock at inception of the August 2023 ASR, which represented approximately 80% of the expected total shares under the August 2023 ASR.
+The remaining purchase transactions are expected to be completed in the fourth quarter of 2023.

-See Note 11, Treasury Stock, to the Notes to Unaudited Condensed Consolidated Financial Statements (Part I, Item 1 of this Quarterly Report) for additional information regarding our share repurchase program and the 2023 ASR.
+See Note 11, Treasury Stock, to the Notes to Unaudited Condensed Consolidated Financial Statements (Part I, Item 1 of this Quarterly Report) for additional information regarding our share repurchase program and the 2023 ASRs.